specktakel/hierarchical_nu/examples/simulate_and_fit.md

 sim = Simulation(my_sources, IceCubeDetectorModel, obs_time)
 ```

 Below are shown all the necessary steps to set up and run a simulation for clarity.
-There is also the handy sim.setup_and_run() option which calls everythin.
+There is also the handy sim.setup_and_run() option which calls everything.

 ```python
 sim.precomputation()